Search

 What Are The Different Therapy Approaches to Helping Relationships?

-There are different theoretical approaches for psychology-based ways to improve relationships such as, Behavioural, Cognitive Analytic Therapy (CAT), Couples Counselling for Depression, Integrative.
+There are different theoretical approaches for psychology-based ways to improve relationships such as, Behavioural, Cognitive Analytic Therapy (CAT), Couples Counselling including couples therapy for Depression, Integrative work.

 Meeting a Clinical Psychologist to talk in an assessment will determine the next step.